-- Ma 122 abc.
+Ma 122 abc.
 Topics in Group Theory.
 9 units (3-0-6); first, second, third terms.
 Topics to be decided by instructor.
+Not offered 2013-14.

-Not offered 2014-15. - Ma 123.
+Ma 123.
 Classification of Simple Lie Algebras.
 9 units (3-0-6); third term.
 Prerequisite: Ma 5 or equivalent.
 This course is an introduction to Lie algebras and the classification of the simple Lie algebras over the complex numbers.
 This will include Lie's theorem, Engel's theorem, the solvable radical, and the Cartan Killing trace form.
 The classification of simple Lie algebras proceeds in terms of the associated reflection groups and a classification of them in terms of their Dynkin diagrams.
+Not offered 2013-14.

-Not offered 2014-15. - Math 125.
+Math 125.
 Algebraic Curves.
 8 units (3-0-6).
 Prerequisites: Ma 5.
 An elementary introduction to the theory of algebraic curves.
 Topics to be covered will include affine and projective curves, smoothness and singularities, function fields, linear series, and the Riemann-Roch theorem.
 Possible additional topics would include Riemann surfaces, branched coverings and monodromy, arithmetic questions, introduction to moduli of curves.
+Not offered 2013-14.

-Not offered 2014-15. - EE/Ma/CS 126 ab.
+EE/Ma/CS 126 ab.
 Information Theory.
 9 units (3-0-6); first, second terms.
 Prerequisites: Ma 2.
-For course description, see Electrical Engineering. - EE/Ma/CS 127.
+For course description, see Electrical Engineering.

+EE/Ma/CS 127.
 Error-Correcting Codes.
 9 units (3-0-6).
-For course description, see Electrical Engineering. - CS/EE/Ma 129 abc.
+For course description, see Electrical Engineering.

+CS/EE/Ma 129 abc.
 Information and Complexity.
 9 units (3-0-6) first, second terms; (1-4-4) third term.
-For course description, see Computer Science. - Ma 130 abc.
+For course description, see Computer Science.

+Ma 130 abc.
 Algebraic Geometry.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ma 120 (or Ma 5 plus additional reading).
 Plane curves, rational functions, affine and projective varieties, products, local properties, birational maps, divisors, differentials, intersection numbers, schemes, sheaves, general varieties, vector bundles, coherent sheaves, curves and surfaces.
+Instructor: Tian.

-Instructor: Solis, Graber. - Ma 132 c.
+Ma 132 c.
 Topics in Algebraic Geometry.
 9 units (3-0-6); third term.
 Prerequisites: Ma 130 or instructor's permission.
 This course will cover advanced topics in algebraic geometry that will vary from year to year.
 This year, the topic will be deformation theory.
+Instructor: Hedayatazadeh.

-Not offered 2014-15. - Ma 135 ab.
+Ma 135 ab.
 Arithmetic Geometry.
 9 units (3-0-6); first, second terms.
 Prerequisite: Ma 130.
 The course deals with aspects of algebraic geometry that have been found useful for number theoretic applications.
 Topics will be chosen from the following: general cohomology theories (étale cohomology, flat cohomology, motivic cohomology, or p-adic Hodge theory), curves and Abelian varieties over arithmetic schemes, moduli spaces, Diophantine geometry, algebraic cycles.
-Not offered 2014-15.
+Not offered 2013-14.

 Ma/ACM 142.
 Ordinary and Partial Differential Equations.
 9 units (3-0-6); first term.
 Prerequisite: Ma 108; Ma 109 is desirable.
 The mathematical theory of ordinary and partial differential equations, including a discussion of elliptic regularity, maximal principles, solubility of equations.
 The method of characteristics.
-Instructor: Silva.
+Instructor: Frank.

-Ma/ACM 144 ab.
+Ma/ACM 144 abc.
 Probability.
-9 units (3-0-6); second, third terms.
-Prerequisites: For 144a, Ma 108b is strongly recommended; for 144b, 108b and 144a are prerequisite.
+9 units (3-0-6); first, second, third terms.
 Overview of measure theory.
 Random walks and the Strong law of large numbers via the theory of martingales and Markov chains.
 Characteristic functions and the central limit theorem.
 Poisson process and Brownian motion.
 Topics in statistics.
-Instructors: Rains.
+Instructors: Alberts, Chipeniuk.